-For more information, contact the Office of International Student Affairs at 516.572.7053, or via e-mail at isaoff@ncc.edu.
-Information and application materials can be found on the Office of International Student Affairs website.
+For more information, contact the Office of International Student Services at 516.572.7053, or via e-mail at isaoff@ncc.edu.
+Information and application materials can be found on the International Student Services webpage.

 Study Abroad Programs for NCC Students